acierto/email-inputs/README.md

 * "emails-input" has no external dependencies like React, Lodash or any polyfills.
 * "emails-input" has no memory leaks or doesn't re-render all email blocks every time you add or remove a single email.

+# Playground

+You can find a link to a playground [here](https://acierto.github.io/email-inputs/).
+There are already some data pre-generated for testing some corner cases.

 # API of the component

 |Name|Description|